shibha97/Automated-Music-Generation-using-Deep-Learning/README.md

 # Data:

-Use your own data to create unique musical pieces.
+Input data in "MIDI_FOLDER".
 Recommendation: Use monophonic soundtracks for best results.

 # Model:
 The model is an RNN with LSTM layers implemented in Keras and TensorFlow.
 Key components: